-In 2023 the Board of Statutory Auditors met 20 times.
+In 2024 the Board of Statutory Auditors met 27 times.
 The meetings were recorded in the minutes and were attended by all the standing auditors who carried out the relevant audits, through videoconference or in presence, depending on the issues dealt with.

 The Board of Statutory Auditors in the execution of its activities maintains relations with the internal control functions, the Financial Reporting Officer and the heads of the various corporate functions.
 The average duration of the meetings of the Board of Statutory Auditors currently in office was about 3 hours.
-The Board regularly engages in information exchanges with the independent auditors and, generally in its entirety, attends the meetings of the Related Parties Committee, the Remuneration and Appointment Committee and the Control, Risk and Sustainability Committee.
+The Board regularly engages in information exchanges with the independent auditors and, generally in its entirety, attends the meetings of the Remuneration and Appointment Committee and the Control, Risk and Sustainability Committee.

-For 2024, 8 meetings have already been held at the date of this Report.
+For 2025, 5 meetings have already been held at the date of this Report.

-In financial year 2023, the Board of Statutory Auditors attended the Shareholders' Meeting, the Board of Directors' meetings, and the meetings of the Control, Risk and Sustainability, of the Related Parties Committee and of the Remuneration and Appointment Committee
+In financial year 2023, the Board of Statutory Auditors attended the Shareholders' Meeting, the Board of Directors' meetings, and the meetings of the Control, Risk and Sustainability, and of the Remuneration and Appointment Committee